paulmackinlay/service-base/docs/01-intro.md

 - the Service API requires you to create single responsibility Subsystems (like one responsible for _"bootstrapping properties"_)
 - Subsystems are stored in a List with an implicit order
-- when the app (service) is started it starts each Subsystem in order
+- when the app (service) is started, it starts each Subsystem in order
-- when the app is stopped each Subsystem is stopped in reverse order
+- when the app is stopped, each Subsystem is stopped in reverse order
-- the service API has `start` and `stop` methods for starting and stopping the app
+- the service API provides an AppContext where app-level state can be stored

 The [service-base](https://github.com/paulmackinlay/service-base) library builds upon the service API, it contains essential and general functionality which forms the basis of an app.
 The library is